Amid tension over EC curbs, Punjab votes Wednesday

 "The commission has also directed to keep his movements under surveillance and videographed with immediate effect," V.K.
 Singh said here.

-The ban on Majithia's movements has been strongly opposed by the Akali Dal.
+The ban on Majithia's movement has been strongly opposed by the Akali Dal.

 Majithia was the main campaign manager for Jaitley for the Amritsar seat.
 He is the brother-in-law of Punjab deputy chief minister and ruling Akali Dal president Sukhbir Singh Badal and heads the party's youth wing.